Brigitte Bierlein

 Bierlein served as the advocate general of the Procurator's Office – essentially the country's chief public prosecutor – from 1990 to 2002, as well as a member of the executive board of the International Association of Prosecutors from 2001 to 2003.
 In 2003, Bierlein was made a member and the vice president of the Constitutional Court.

 Following the Ibiza affair, President Alexander Van der Bellen named Bierlein Chancellor of Austria, after a parliamentary motion of no confidence dismissed the first government of Sebastian Kurz, the first successful motion of no confidence in Austrian modern history.
-She was the first woman to assume the role and served until the next government led by Kurz was sworn in following the legislative election which took place on 29 September 2019.
+She was the first woman to assume the role, and served until the next government led by Kurz was sworn in, following the legislative election which took place on 29 September 2019.

 Early life

 Brigitte Bierlein was born on 25 June 1949 in Vienna during the Allied occupation of Austria.
 Her father was a civil servant.
 Her mother, trained as an artist, was a homemaker.
 She was educated at the Gymnasium Kundmanngasse, from which she graduated in 1967.
 Bierlein originally wanted to study either art or architecture and came close to joining the University of Applied Arts.
-However, she ultimately chose to study law instead, partly on the advice of her mother and partly because she did not want to be a financial burden on her parents any longer than necessary.
+However, she ultimately chose to study law instead.
 Bierlein enrolled at the University of Vienna, receiving her doctorate of law in 1971.